 Growing Root Vegetables - A New Method

 If you’ve been growing tomatoes, greens, and herbs in 100% Deep Roots microbe-rich compost and loving the results — this post is not asking you to change a thing.
-Your compost method is exactly right for those crops.
-This post is about one important exception: root vegetables.
+Your compost method is exactly right for those above ground crops.
+This post is about one important exception – root vegetables which need low nutrient loose organic potting soil.
+We are giving a new roo veggie fertilizer to our gardeners who agree to test this new method by following our growing instructions and reporting their harvest with veggie weight and photos.

-Root veggie rules: Carrots, beets, radishes, parsnips, turnips, potatoes and rutabagas play by different rules than everything else in your garden.
-The very richness that makes your compost great for tomatoes works against root crops.
+Root veggie rules: Carrots, beets, radishes, parsnips, turnips, sweet potatoes, potatoes and rutabagas play by different rules than everything else in your garden.
+The very richness that makes Deep Roots 100% compost great soil for tomatoes and above ground veggies works against root crops.
+High nutrients grow tiny roots.
 The good news: the fix is simple, and Deep Roots has made it even simpler by doing most of the prep work for you.
+Our blog posts on growing carrits, sweet potatoes and potatoes is comig soon.
+Learn more in our blog post on Growing Garlic, Onions and Alliums.

 Roots store energy.
 Root crops aren’t trying to grow fast — they’re trying to store energy underground.
-Carrots, beets and parsnips only do that when they receive a specific signal that says “nutrients are present, but limited.”
+Carrots, beets, radishes and parsnips only do that when they receive a specific signal that says “nutrients are present, but limited.”
 When nitrogen is too high — as it often is in manure-based compost — that signal never comes.
-Instead, the plant keeps putting energy into leaves.
+Instead, the plant keeps putting all its plentiful energy into leaves.
 This is why gardeners sometimes see beautiful, bushy tops and disappointingly small roots.
 The plant is doing exactly what the soil chemistry is telling it to do.

 The solution: one dedicated root veggie bed